Connect with others who understand.

 4. Hormonal Disruptions

-Obesity itself is associated with changes in levels of hormones (the messengers of information in the bloodstream).
+Obesity itself is associated with changes in levels of hormones.
 Disruptions of different types of hormones can have negative impacts on sleep quality.
 In reverse, poor quality sleep can cause increases in hormones leading to weight gain.

 For example, poor sleep is associated with disruptions to leptin, the fullness hormone, and ghrelin, the hunger hormone.
 That’s why when you’re sleep deprived, you may find yourself craving higher-calorie snacks or not getting satisfied by small meals.
 Out-of-balance leptin and ghrelin can cause behaviors that contribute to weight gain, such as overeating.